Best thing about Bovada:

 Slots-A-Fun casino, seemingly in the 1970s.
 From Twitter, original source unknown

-I know of only two casinos in Vegas which tell you the payback of any of their machines.
-The first is a bank of $1 and $5 slots at Circus Circus, which pay 97.4%.
-(Incidentally, those are also the only slots on the Strip which accept and pay in coins.)
-Slots-A-Fun used to have 97.4% slots, those are probably the ones now in Circus Circus, near the walkway to Slots-A-Fun.
-The second is El Cortez, which reportedly has some slots made by U1 such as Northern Lights, which disclose the payback on the screen, which is 97.3% on at least one of the slots according to a YouTube video. (source)
+The second casino which discloses the RTP of any of their slots is El Cortez, which reportedly has some slots made by U1 such as Northern Lights, which disclose the return on the screen, which is 97.3% on at least one of the slots according to a YouTube video. (source)

 The Strat and Riviera used to have a bank of $1 slots labeled 98%, but no more.
 Harrah's has (or had) slots labeled "up to 98%", which is so vague as to be meaningless; that means that one of the machines pays 98%, they're not telling you which one, and the others are all crap.
-If you know of a land casino which advertises specific paybacks without the "up to" qualifier, please let me know and send me a picture!
+If you know of a land casino which advertises specific returns without the “up to” qualifier, please let me know and send me a picture!

 Las Vegas slot returns